siteations/lsi-prototypes/README.md

 + *GeoPanes are using an older library (mapbox-gl) and should be updated to both incorporate geotagged imagery and gis on-line materials using the leaflet-react library.
 See students prototyping tests from the summer*
 ---

+#### within components - main elements (which beg to be refactored)
++ TextPane.js holds the body of Rogers' text as well as the notes for each chapter.
+It reads in a layered text object from this.props.nav.text that holds a pre-sorted version of the xml - working from the paragraph level - thanks for action-creators > xmlParsingUtil.js . *This uses much too much regEx and the interface could be simplifed to use a straight forward text read-out without the left-hand side links.
+More broadly, there are a number of internal fuctions - to follow links, etc. that are nested here and should be simplified*
+  + the main panel of text also load SideLinks.js for the left column
++ GeoPane / GeoPaneS.js - geographies in general. *as noted above, needs overhaul for alternate library use and connection with LSI library esri-online files*
++ ImagePane / ImagePaneS.js - images, whether loaded by site or by figures in the text *see comment below on ImageGallery*
+  + this pulls in the ImageGallery.js *together need to udate/troubleshoot css and js for rotating images, as well as updating date to reflect orientation. all image data itself needs updates for the fieldwork drupal site and iiif server location of hosted data*
++ NetworkPane / NetworkPaneS.js - currently this just passes data to TestNetwork.js which can be updated *has only been tested in the site position thanks to css position of EnlargeFull needing debugged when working with svg*
+  + TestNetwork.js *needs the d3 tweaked for legibility and currently only link to 1-degree of data through action-creators > agentActions.js .
+That said the DSI students are set to rethink how to navigation and visualization of network can be functional*

 ## Back End Design Overview
 + see IATH notes on project drives, circa January 2018... needs another round of re-design and atomization in feedback with Muskau course activity / field materials